 Mortgage Loan Calculator

-Term In Years: The number of years over which you will repay this loan.
+Term In Years: the number of years over which you will repay this loan.
 The most common mortgage terms are 15 years and 30 years.

-Monthly Payment: Monthly principal and interest payment (PI).
+Monthly Payment: monthly principal and interest payment (PI).

-Prepayment Type: The frequency of prepayment.
+Prepayment Type: the frequency of prepayment.
 The options are: none, monthly, yearly, and one-time payment.

-Start With Payment: This is the payment number that your prepayments will begin with.
+Start With Payment: the payment number that your prepayments will begin with.
 For a one time payment, this is the payment number that the single prepayment will be included in.
 All prepayments of principal are assumed to be received by your lender in time to be included in the following month’s interest calculation.
 If you choose to prepay with a one-time payment for payment number ZERO, the prepayment is assumed to happen before the first payment of the loan.

 Information and interactive calculators are made available to you as self-help tools for your independent use and are not intended to provide investment advice.
 We cannot and do not guarantee their applicability or accuracy in regards to your individual circumstances.
 All examples are hypothetical and are for illustrative purposes.
 We encourage you to seek personalized advice from qualified professionals regarding all personal finance issues.